 More Hot Pot Restaurants In Hong Kong

-- Lao Guo Taiwanese Hot Pot – We recommend its staple Chinese medicine broth, yummy with medicinal benefits! www.facebook.com/Laoguohotpot
+- Lao Guo Taiwanese Hot Pot, Causeway Bay – We recommend its staple Chinese medicine broth, yummy with bonus health benefits! www.facebook.com/Laoguohotpot

-- Market Hotpot – Reminiscent of a wet market, which also means you’re in for fresh ingredients! www.openrice.com/market-hotpot
+- Market Hotpot, Tsim Sha Tsui — Reminiscent of a wet market, which also means you’re in for fresh ingredients! www.openrice.com/market-hotpot

-Editor’s Note: “Top 10 Hot Pot Spots In Hong Kong” was originally written by Keely Dee and was most recently updated in November 2023 by Team Sassy.
+Editor’s Note: “Top 10 Hot Pot Spots In Hong Kong” was most recently updated in November 2023 by Team Sassy.
 With thanks to Keely Dee and Fashila Kanakka for their contribution.